Why You Should Use a Humidifier for Winter

 While this season brings with it many favorite things, it also has a major drawback: dryness.

 When the temperature dial dips, most of us feel the effects immediately.
 Our skin, scalp, eyes, and nails lose much of the essential moisture they require to look and feel their best and we're left feeling drier than the Sahara.
+You can test the humidity levels in your home with a hygrometer to see if you're in need of some added humidity.

 This is one of the reasons why it's smart to find a humidifier for winter woes!
+In our opinion, the best overall is the filter-free ultrasonic cool mist humidifier, but if you're looking to humidify your whole house, there are options for that as well.

 Today, we're taking a closer look at how this essential household machine can turn winter into one of the most comfortable, healthiest seasons of the year.
 Read on to discover more about this valuable investment.